 Moreover, the letter of dismissal must be delivered in a legally effective manner.
 Ideally, a dismissal is delivered personally and acknowledged by the recipient.

-Employees in Germany enjoy protection against dismissal according to the German Employment Protection Act (KSchG).
+Employees in Germany enjoy protection against dismissal according to the German Employment Protection Act (Kündigungsschutzgesetz, KSchG).
 Prior to a dismissal, the employer must therefore give intensive thought to whether a termination of the respective employee is possible at all.
 By the way, simply bad performance is not a legal reason for dismissal.

 During the first six months of an employment, however, there is no protection against dismissal according to the KSchG - apart from certain legal exceptions.
-Moreover, the German Employment Protection Act does not apply if the employee's business is a "small enterprise" (usually ten or less employees except trainees; five or less employees if the employment started before 12 December 2003).
+Moreover, the German Employment Protection Act does not apply if the employee's business is a "small enterprise" (usually ten or less employees except trainees; five or less employees if the employment started before December 12, 2003).

-You can proceed against a dismissal with a so-called claim against unfair dismissal.
+Employees can proceed against a dismissal with a so-called claim against unfair dismissal.
 We support executives and managing directors in filing claims against unfair dismissal.

 However, a three-week period must be observed.
 This means that the claim against unfair dismissal must be filed within three weeks as of the date of termination.
-The three-week period for filing an action applies to ordinary dismissals, dismissals with the option of reemployment on altered conditions as well as extraordinary dismissals if the employee asserts the lack of a good cause.
+The three-week period for filing an action applies to ordinary dismissals, dismissals with the option of reemployment on altered conditions and extraordinary dismissals if the employee asserts the lack of a good cause.
 The three-week period does not only apply if the employee claims that the dismissal is socially unjustified, but also if the dismissal is legally invalid for other reasons (Sections 4 sentence 1 German Employment Protection Act).

 A claim against unfair dismissal may also be filed against an extraordinary termination if the terminating company is a small business.
 An experienced lawyer for wrongful termination can support you with the claim.

 We will be glad to explain under which circumstances a dismissal or a claim against unfair dismissal will be successful.
 In this context, we offer advice prior to a dismissal as well as on filing a claim against unfair dismissal.
-Our employment lawyers mainly advise medium-sized companies from a wide range of different sectors.
+Our unfair dismissal lawyers mainly advise medium-sized companies from a wide range of different sectors.
 In addition, we represent executives and managing directors in disputes with their employers.